sstein93/git-github-workshop/02_git_basics.md

 (Please use your own name and email address instead of Dracula's.)

+You can use the Git Credential Manager to set up push permissions for private repos in your github account.
+[Here](https://github.com/git-ecosystem/git-credential-manager/blob/release/docs/install.md) are installation instructions.

 He also has to set his favorite text editor, following this table:

 | Editor             | Configuration command                            |